Zabrze: Interwar period

-During the plebiscite held after World War I, 21,333 inhabitants (59%) of the Hindenburg commune voted to remain in Germany, while 14,873 (41%) voted for incorporation to Poland, which had just regained its independence.
+During the plebiscite held after World War I, 21,233 inhabitants (58.4%) in Hindenburg voted to remain in Germany, while 14,837 (40.8%) voted for incorporation to Poland, which had just regained its independence.
+The present-day northern and southern districts have voted in favor of returning to Poland.
+In the present-day northern districts of Grzybowice, Rokitnica, Mikulczyce 86.7%, 80.7%, 73.0%, respectively, voted for Poland, whereas in the present-day southern districts of Makoszowy, Kończyce and Pawłów 69.0%, 62.1% and 49.8% (relative majority), respectively, voted for Poland.
 In May 1921 the Third Silesian Uprising broke out and Hindenburg was captured by Polish insurgents, who held it until the end of the uprising.
 When Upper Silesia was divided between Poland and Germany in 1921, the Hindenburg commune remained in Germany, while the present-day districts of Kończyce, Makoszowy and Pawłów were reintegrated with Poland.
 It received its city charter in 1922.
 Just five years after receiving city rights Hindenburg became the biggest city in German-ruled western Upper Silesia and the second biggest city in German-ruled Silesia after Wrocław (then Breslau).
 Nevertheless, various Polish organizations still operated in the city in the interbellum, including a local branch of the Union of Poles in Germany, Polish libraries, sports clubs, credit unions, choirs, scout troops and an amateur theater.
 Polish newspaper Głos Ludu was published in the city.
 In a secret Sicherheitsdienst report from 1934, Zabrze was named one of the main centers of the Polish movement in western Upper Silesia.
 In terms of religion, most of the city's population adhered to the Catholic Church.

 In the 1920s, the communists, Christian democrats and nationalists enjoyed the greatest support among the German population, while Poles supported Polish parties.
 In 1924 the Communist Party of Germany won the local elections and proposed changing the name of the city to Leninburg.
 In 1928, among the largest cities in western Upper Silesia, Polish parties received the most votes in Zabrze.
 In the March 1933 elections, most of the citizens voted for the Nazi Party, followed by Zentrum and the Communist Party.
 Nazi politician Max Fillusch became the city's mayor and remained in the position until 1945.